vangberg/librevox/README.md

 1. By overiding `on_event` which gets called every time an event arrives.

-2. By adding an event hook with `add_event_hook`, which will get called every time an event with the specified name arrives.
+2. By adding an event hook with `event`, which will get called every time an event with the specified name arrives.

 The header and content of the event is accessible through `event`.